Sign up (with export icon)

 element: document.querySelector( '#ai-sidebar-container' )

-// (Optional) The preferred side of the element to position the tab buttons.
+// (Optional) The preferred side for positioning the tab buttons.

 side: 'right'